IvLabs/stagewise-knowledge-distillation/.ipynb_checkpoints/README-checkpoint.md

 ## Preliminary Results :
 Note : All accuracies are on validation dataset unless mentioned otherwise.
+Adam optimizer with learning rate 1e-4 is used everywhere unless otherwise mentioned.
+The `n` feature maps of teacher model used for training student model are the first `n` feature maps (all of distinct shapes) output by the teacher model.

-Following results are for the `ResNet34` teacher model and the following student model :
+#### Following results are for the `ResNet34` teacher model and the following student model :
 ```
 class Flatten(nn.Module):
     def forward(self, input):